JosePedroDias/code-submit/README.md

 The former one defines where the several parts expand to a source file, the latter lists the command to compile and run the source file.
-* Each exercise has a `text.md` with its definition and a series of `expectedResults`, in the form of `title`|`args`|`result`
+* Each exercise has a `text.md` with its definition and a series of `expectedResults`, in the form of `title`\n`args`\n`result`
 * The template assumes three sections that will get filled:
     * `{{SOLUTION}}` - a function named solution, provided by the "user"
     * `{{INPUT}}`    - the arguments to invoke the solution with
     * `{{OUTPUT}}`   - the expected result.
-    if the function does not return this value, an exception will be thrown and text sent to STDERR, signalling test failure.
+    if the function does not return the expected value, an exception will be thrown and text sent to STDERR, signalling test failure.

 ## TODO

-* support for strings and arrays as arguments and results
+* C support for printing and asserting, at least for ints, floats and char/int*?
-* improve comparison of result with expectedResult (specially in C!)
 * support for other languages: java, go, lisp, clojure?
 * test process inspector and kill faulty processes (taking too long, using too much memory)
 * create simple page to serve an editor and submit solutions to it